 Introduction to Museums & Collecting

 This course examines the history, theory, ideology, and practice of collecting within the institutional context of the museum.
 It considers the formation of the modern museum, and focusing on the American context, investigates the function and varieties of museums, ranging from natural history, anthropology, science and technology, history, and art.
 The course explores the history of the museum and its evolution institutionally, ideologically, and experientially.
 The course also considers the operations of museums from accessioning through deaccessioning, examining museum management, collections management and collections care.
 The course also explores museum governance and the professional ethics and legal constraints that affect museum professionals.
 The course examines how a museum carries out its mission of public education through its collections and exhibitions, as well as through its educational programs and community outreach and visitor studies.
 Current issues in the museum world are also considered, including: the museum's educational function versus its entertainment function; the problems of staying solvent in an era of diminishing governmental and corporate subsidies; de-accessioning collections to support the museum operations; issues of art theft and repatriation (ranging from colonial era and Nazi era plunder, the disposition of human remains and sacred objects, and illicit trafficking); the evolving responsibilities of the museum to its public and the cultural heritage; and the rise of the virtual museum.
 Throughout the quarter, the course examines museums and their practices through the perspectives of colonialism, nationalism, class, race, age, gender, and ethnicity.
-The course includes field trips to local museums and collections throughout the semester.
+The course includes field trips to local museums and collections throughout the term.

 History & Theory of Exhibitions